onaolami/onaolami/README.md

   .FRONTEND ENGINEER

- I'm always interested in acquiring knowledge that will take path in my growth
+ I'm always interested in acquiring knowledge that will take part in my growth

 <!---